 Your depression is a fad

 Who makes this kind of stuff up?
 Who “culturally” chooses to be depressed (Vice)?
 And then get medication for it?
-As I will mention in ‘How Do I Know If I need To Start Taking Antidepressant?’, there are three key criteria for distinguishing if you have clinical depression that requires medication.
+There are three key criteria for distinguishing if you have clinical depression that requires medication.
 Someone can use other means of depression support without medication if these three aren’t in play.
 It’s really that simple.

 Anyway, rant over.
 Depression is no joke.
 It doesn’t take much for depression to become a chronic illness if the causes aren’t dealt with.
-I cannot remember a time where I wasn’t depressed.
-I become suicidal by the time I was eight, due to a childhood of racist abuse outside my home and emotional neglect inside my home.
+I cannot remember a time when I wasn’t depressed.
+I became suicidal by the time I was eight, due to a childhood of racist abuse outside my home and emotional neglect inside my home.
 But I was depressed years before I became suicidal, and I’ve struggled with it my whole life.
-I even requested that I start taking antidepressants (mirtazapine) again, because it got so unmanageable.
+I even requested that I start taking antidepressants (mirtazapine) again because it got so unmanageable.

-My advice, don’t listen to people who say these kinds of things, and don’t listen to yourself if you’re thinking about them either.
+My advice is don’t listen to people who say these kinds of things and don’t listen to yourself if you’re thinking about them either.
 There’s nothing wrong with taking a prescription antidepressant to improve your quality of life.
 Don’t make life harder than it already is by denying yourself access to help.

 Advertisements